j-easy/easy-rules/site/tutorials/hello-world.md

 $ mvn exec:java -P runHelloWorldTutorial
 {% endhighlight %}

-If you run this tutorial, you would get the following output:
+You would get the following output:

 ```
 Are you a friend of duke? [yes/no]: